ynizon/memo/README.md

 ## About This project

 PHP Tasks reminders (PWA).
+- You can add/remove tasks for some domains (car, health, child, animal.) to avoid to forgot them.
+- You can add attachments (for premium members only).
-You can add/remove tasks for some domains (car, health, child, animal.) to avoid to forgot them.
-You can set reminders to receive notifications on the relevant date For this feature, you need to set Pusher.com > Beam API KEY in your .env.
+- You can set reminders to receive notifications on the relevant date For this feature, you need to set Pusher.com > Beam API KEY in your .env.

 Démo: https://memo.gameandme.fr/